 Security

-At the same time, businesses can still use public cloud services for applications and data that do not require the same level of control.
-This allows companies to apply different security policies based on workload sensitivity.
-Instead of placing everything in one environment, hybrid cloud gives organizations more choice over what stays private and what can safely run in the public cloud.
+At the same time, we recognize that not all workloads and data require the same level of control, so businesses can still use public cloud services for less sensitive applications and data.
+This lets companies apply different security policies based on how sensitive each workload is.
+Instead of placing everything in one environment, a hybrid cloud gives organizations more choice over what stays private and what can safely run in the public cloud.

 Cost Efficiency